didof/react-SSR/README.md

 ### Routing

 The same _React App_ is used for rendering on the server and for hydration on the client.
-However, they have a difference. `StaticRouter` is used on the server, and` BrowserRouter` on the browser.
+However, they have a difference.
+In the context of routing, `StaticRouter` is used on the server, and` BrowserRouter` on the browser.
 On the server the path given to the `StaticRouter` is the one extracted from the` req`.

-The user types `http://localhost:8000/login`, then `/login` is passed as prop `location` to the `StaticRouter`; the latter extrapolates from the routes configuration (`routesConfig`) provided and renders the appropriate page.
+The user types `http://localhost:8000/login`, thus `/login` is passed as prop `location` to the `StaticRouter`; it matches it to the routes configuration (`routesConfig`) and renders the appropriate page.

 Once the app has been hydrated on the client, the `BrowserRouter` takes over and uses the same configuration as routes.